 “We’ll just hold on a few minutes because I’m expecting the project sponsor to come to this meeting,” said one of my colleagues.
 I was at his meeting because I was contributing to the project and had been invited along to discuss how my department could help.

 Where was this sponsor?
-In the end, after 15 minutes of sitting around pretending it was normal to start a project meeting this late, my colleague decided that it was best to get started.
+In the end, after 15 minutes of sitting around pretending it was normal to start a project planning meeting this late, my colleague decided that it was best to get started.
 I’m glad he did, as the project sponsor never showed up.

 “I don’t know what happened,” he confided to me afterwards.
 “I know he’s difficult to get hold of, but he did say he’d be attending.”

 Unfortunately, many project managers find that working with their sponsor is less than ideal.
 People in the project sponsor role tend to be senior managers with many other draws on their time.
 Your project isn’t always the top of their list of tasks, and you could find it difficult to get any time with them to discuss their plans and expectations for the project.

 But we need project sponsors.
 They are essential when it comes to approving project expenses, they solve problems, they make decisions about changes and they advise on what else is happening in the company so that we can make amendments to our plans accordingly.
 Without a project sponsor, who is the ultimate authority for making decisions?
 How will we know if we’re doing the right things and delivering what they want from the project?

 Where Are They?